How to Use Demonstrative Pronouns and Adjectives in Hungarian

 - Azok – those (plural, far)

-Using Demonstrative Pronouns
+Using Demonstratives as Pronouns

-Using Demonstrative Adjectives
+Using Demonstratives as Adjectives

-- Azok a fák magasak.
-(Those trees are tall.)
+- Azok a fák magasak. – Those trees are tall.

 Important Notes on Hungarian Demonstratives